james-stevens/handshake-bridge/README.md

 # handshake-bridge
 ## Bridging Handshake &amp; ICANN TLDs

-The purpose of this project is to provide a bridge between the existing (ICANN maintained) DNS operation and the Handshake project.
+The purpose of this project is to provide a bridge between the existing (ICANN maintained) public DNS infrastructure and the Handshake project while providing at least the same level of security as the public infrastrusture.

 To do this it will
 - Take a copy of both ROOT zones